The Children's Story: Background

 During that day I asked all kinds of people of every age, "You know the 'I pledge allegiance...'", but before I could finish, at once they would all parrot it, the words almost always equally blurred.
 In every case, I discovered that not one teacher, ever — or anyone — had ever explained the words to any one of them.
 Everyone just had to learn it to say it.
 The Children's Story came into being that day.
 It was then that I realized how completely vulnerable my child's mind was — any mind for that matter — under controlled circumstances.
 Normally I write and rewrite and re-rewrite, but this story came quickly — almost by itself.
 Barely three words were changed.
 It pleases me greatly because it keeps asking me questions...
 Questions like what's the use of "I pledge allegiance" without understanding?
 Like why is it so easy to divert thoughts and implant others?
 Like what is freedom and why is it so hard to explain?
 The Children's Story keeps asking me all sorts of questions I cannot answer.
 Perhaps you can — then your children will...

 Television adaptation

 The short story was adapted in 1982 as an installment in the anthology TV series Mobil Showcase.
 Clavell's daughter (the above-referenced Michaela, known professionally as Michaela Ross during her acting career) played a seemingly pleasant young teacher sent to indoctrinate a classroom of American children.
 She replaces an old teacher (Mildred Dunnock in her penultimate performance), who disappears after the students witness her crying.

+In popular culture

+A copy of the novel was a central plot point in the first issue of Karate Kommandos, a Marvel Comics comic book adaption of a media property starring Chuck Norris.
+The fictionalized Norris extolled the virtues of the book after using it to stop a bullet, which compelled his young ward Too-Much to work on his book report on it.